bmidget/kohana-formo/guide/formo.validation.md

 ## Parameters and pseudo parameters

-If no parameter is defined, the only the field's value will be passed to the callback as a parameter.
+If no parameter is defined, then only the field's value will be passed to the callback as a parameter.

 If any parameters are defined, those are what are passed to the callback.